-- Premium and reserve risk risk of inadequate of premiums and/or technical provisions for claims. - Claims risk risk of adverse future claims experience. - Provider agreement risk risk of providers changing procedures, increasing capacity or other factors without agreement. - Competition and regulation risk risk of Vhi Insurance being at a competitive disadvantage and risk of adverse regulatory changes.
+- Premium and reserve risk risk of inadequate premiums and/or technical provisions for claims. - Claims risk risk of adverse future claims experience. - Provider agreement risk risk of providers changing procedures, increasing capacity or other factors without agreement. - Competition and regulation risk risk of Vhi Insurance being at a competitive disadvantage and risk of adverse regulatory changes.

-Vhi Insurance gross written premium decreased to €1,400,814k for 2018 from €1,497,067k in 2017 reflecting the price decreases during the year.
-These decreases were due to lower claims costs than expected in 2018, and the lower premium volume is the main underlying cause of a reduction in the health underwriting risk component of the SCR from €267,928k as at 31 December 2017 to €258,020k as at 31 December 2018.
-The Company's reinsurance contract expired at the end of 2017.
+Vhi Insurance gross written premium increased to €1,448,511k for 2019 from €1,400,814k in 2018 reflecting increased membership and price adjustments during 2018 and 2019.
+The higher premium volume is the main underlying cause of an increase in the health underwriting risk component of the SCR from €258,020k as at 31 December 2018 to €279,374k as at 31 December 2019.
+The Company's reinsurance contract expired at the end of 2017 and is now in run-off.